 \subsection{Architecture and Training}

-We parameterize both the actor and critic using a shared transformer backbone with separate MLP heads, for a total of $166K$ trainable parameters.
+We parameterize both the actor and critic using a shared transformer backbone with separate MLP heads, for a total of $333K$ trainable parameters.
 Full architectural and training hyperparameters are reported in \Cref{tab:hyperparams,tab:ppo_hparams}.
 The actor outputs the mean of a Gaussian policy and samples actions using a learned, state-independent log standard deviation.
 For numerical stability, the log standard deviation is passed through a $\tanh$ nonlinearity and rescaled to lie in $[-3.0,\, 2.0]$.
 To enforce strictly positive learning rates, sampled actions are exponentiated via $\exp(\eta_t)$.

-We sample $B = 256$ optimization problems per training iteration and train for $50{,}000$ iterations, yielding approximately $1.28 \times 10^{7}$ optimization problem instances.
-The objective function is resampled from the prior every 8 iterations, resulting in $1.6 \times 10^{6}$ distinct functions.
-At the beginning of each iteration, a random initial context of $c=10$ points is generated, after which the agent is rolled out for $T=40$ optimization steps to solve a single optimization problem and collect trajectories.
-Following each rollout, the policy and value networks are updated using PPO on the collected transitions.
-Training requires approximately 10 hours on a single NVIDIA H100 GPU.
+At each training iteration, we sample $B = 256$ optimization problems from the function prior.
+For each sampled function, we collect 16 rollout trajectories.
+Each rollout begins with a newly generated random initial context of $c=10$ points, after which the agent performs $T=40$ optimization steps.
+After all rollouts for the iteration are collected, the trajectories are combined and used to update the policy and value networks with PPO.
+We train POP for 8,000 iterations, yielding approximately $3.27 \times 10^{7}$ optimization problem instances.
+Training requires around 56 hours on a single NVIDIA H100 GPU.